tcowley/git-clone-init/README.md

 ## Usage

-Just do a normal "git clone" as usual.
+Do a normal "git clone" as usual.

 ## Known issues